milesroberts-123/snakemake-tutorial/README.md

 `snakemake --cores 1 output.txt`

-Again, snakemake sees the final file you want, "output.txt", then figures out the rules that need to be run in order to produce that file.
+Again, snakemake sees the final file you want, `output.txt`, then figures out the rules that need to be run in order to produce that file.
 In this case, it just needs to apply `my_rule` one time.

 ### Stringing multiple rules together